-This Animal Management Level 3 course is a balance of practical work and theory and will provide you with the opportunity to work with a wide variety of animals.
-You’ll gain detailed academic knowledge and understanding of all aspects of animal science, management, behaviour and husbandry through theory-based and practical sessions.
+This Animal Management Level 3 programme is a balance of practical work and theory and will provide you with the opportunity to work with a wide variety of animals.
+You will gain detailed academic knowledge and understanding of all aspects of animal science, management, behaviour and husbandry through theory-based and practical sessions.

 How will I be assessed?

 You will be assessed through practical activities, group work, presentations, coursework and examinations.